I'm a stay-at-home mom and writer living in the Coal Region of Pennsylvania with my amazing and awesome three children!

 Choosing an Aerator to Fit Your Needs

 You can choose from different types of aerators so it should be relatively easy to find one that fits your needs.
 Each aerator is rated with a GPM number, which stands for gallons per minute.
 The GPM number measures the amount of water that passed through the aerator each minute when in use.
 You can choose an aerator anywhere between 2.5 GPM to .5 GPM.
-An important thing to keep in mind is, the lower the GPM, the longer it will take you to fill something up.
+An important thing to keep in mind is that the lower the GPM is, the longer it will take you to fill something up.

 How to Install a Kitchen Aerator